bigskysoftware/htmx/www/content/events.md

   // 4.
 Show the sweet alert
   swal({
     title: "Are you sure?",
-    text: "Are you sure you are sure?", // or evt.detail.question (only available if hx-confirm attribute is present)
+    text: question || "Are you sure you want to continue?",
     icon: "warning",
     buttons: true,
     dangerMode: true,